mdn/content/files/en-us/mdn/community/discussions/Resolving_discussions/index.md

 Once agreement has been achieved, the discussion can be closed, the resolution announced, and the plan for implementing the resolution can be put it into action!

-## Discussion timeline
+## Expected turnaround times for discussions

-Every discussion will follow a different timeline depending on the complexity of the topic, the levels of agreement and disagreement, and the parties involved.
-Most discussions should be resolved in two months, allowing for the topic to be addressed at two monthly and / or nine weekly meetings, while ensuring that people with differing views have to opportunity to hear about and contribute to the discussion.
+Every discussion will have a different timeline depending on the complexity of the topic and the consensus levels.
+Ideally, most discussions should be resolved within two months, allowing for the topic to be addressed at various internal meetings.
+This timeframe ensures diverse viewpoints are considered and everyone interested has the opportunity to contribute to the discussion.

 1. Post the discussion and assign a driver.
 2. Identify any key stakeholders and needed approvers (the individuals who need to weigh in on the topic and give their approval), if any.